humdrum-tools/humdrum-documentation/guide/ch37/index.md

-literally, but is questionable) signified by the `Y` character; (2) *invisible symbol* (Unprinted note, rest or barline, but logically implied) signified by the `y` character; (3) *editorial interpretation*, (a "modest" editorial act of interpretation \-- such as the interpretation of accidentals in *musica ficta*) signified by the `x` character; (4) *editorial intervention* (a "significant" editorial intervention) signified by the `X` character; (5) *footnote*
+literally, but is questionable) signified by the `Y` character; (2) *invisible symbol* (Unprinted note, rest or barline, but logically implied) signified by the `y` character; (3) *editorial interpretation*, (a "modest" editorial act of interpretation &mdash; such as the interpretation of accidentals in *musica ficta*) signified by the `x` character; (4) *editorial intervention* (a "significant" editorial intervention) signified by the `X` character; (5) *footnote*